humdrum-tools/humdrum-documentation/guide/ch28/index.md

 semits klezmer | correl -s ^= -m
 ```

-This command assumes an input consisting of two spines \-- one
+This command assumes an input consisting of two spines &mdash; one
 pitch-related and a `**dB` spine.
 The <span class="option">s</span> option for <span class="tool">correl</span> is
-used to skip barlines so bar numbers aren\'t included in the
+used to skip barlines so bar numbers aren't included in the
 calculation.
 The <span class="option">m</span> option for <span class="tool">correl</span> disables the "matched
 pairs" criterion.
 Normally, if a number is found in one spine but not
 the other then <span class="tool">correl</span> will complain and terminate.
 With the <span class="option">m</span>